weaveworks/weave/reweave/BUILDING.md

 * Sets environment variables indicating the current build and target architectures
 * Copies in the source code
 * Downloads modules
-* Uses a [Makefile](build/Makefilemakefile) to build all weave net executables for the target architecture
+* Uses a [Makefile](build/Makefile) to build all weave net executables for the target architecture

 #### Stage 3 (alpinebase)

 All weave net images ultimately derive from an Alpine base image.
 This stage allows customization of an official Alpine image, and using the customized image as the base for the weave net images.
-Currently, there is no customization required.

 #### Subsequent stages